-- Reclamation will work on a report that walks through the modeling effort, to include the assumptions going into the model runs (including the details of the base run and Shasta amendment run), and explanation of the outputs. - NMFS requested that Reclamation try to model Shasta Reservoir storages needed in the spring and end of September in order to support/meet 53°F DAT at CCR throughout the temperature management season.
+- Reclamation will work on a report that walks through the modeling effort, to include the assumptions going into the model runs (including the details of the base run and Shasta amendment run), and explanation of the outputs. - Reclamation will try to model Shasta Reservoir storages needed in the spring and end of September in order to support/meet 53°F DAT at CCR throughout the temperature management season.